CFSAN-Biostatistics/SeroTools/docs/congruence.rst

     I 7:g:–                       I 6,7:g,m,s:–
     Gallinarum                    Enteritidis
 * Note - the empty set (–) is a subset of every set

+The minimally congruent designation is unique to SeroTools and is useful for distinguishing between two scenarios:

+- Serovars which differ due to sample misannotation (incongruent)

+- Serovars derived from correctly annotated samples with variation based solely on missing information.
+When comparing serovar designations, minor differences may be expected due to method-specific irregularities, for example reagent variation for laboratory-based techniques or the presence of nonproductive genomic data when comparing antigenic agglutination to *in silico*-based techniques.
+Our assumption is that these minor method-specific differences are more likely manifested as missing data (e.g. all but one of the correct factors were detected) than direct conflicts.

 incongruent
 -----------